VietnamOfficial Name: Socialist Republic of Vietnam

 - Follow the Bureau of Consular Affairs on Twitter and Facebook.

-- Follow the U.S. Embassy in Vietnam on Facebook and visiting the Embassy’s website.
+- Follow the U.S. Embassy in Vietnam on Facebook and visit the Embassy’s website.

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-Keep your passport and other important valuables in your hotel in a safe or another secured location at all times.
-You should carry at least two photocopies of your U.S. passport.
-Hotels are required to obtain a copy of your passport (please refer to "Special Circumstances" below).
+Keep your passport and other important valuables in your hotel in a safe or another secured location at all times and carry both photo and digital copies of your passport.
 You should immediately report the loss or theft of your U.S. passport to the local police and the U.S. Embassy or the U.S. Consulate General.
 You must obtain a police report from the local police office in order to apply for a replacement passport and a Vietnamese exit visa.
+You must report to the police in the location your passport was lost or stolen or the Vietnamese may not issue a police report.

-Exercise caution in choosing ground transportation upon arrival at the airport in Hanoi or Ho Chi Minh City.
+Transportation/tours: Exercise caution in choosing ground transportation upon arrival at the airport in Hanoi or Ho Chi Minh City.
 Some travelers have reported being robbed by drivers who greeted them upon arrival with a placard showing the traveler's name.
 If you are expecting to be picked up, ask the company for the driver’s name, phone number, and license plate number before you travel.
 Use only established airport taxi companies or vehicles provided by hotels.
-Several times in the past year in Hanoi, taxi drivers detoured travelers en route from the airport to flophouses masquerading as hotels.
 You should be familiar with the basics of the hotel you have chosen, such as address and neighboring landmarks.
-This information can be found on the Internet.
-We have received complaints about taxi drivers overcharging fares by using rigged meters.
 You should try to write down the name of the taxi company, plate number, and any other identifying information in any incident so that it can be reported to the local authorities.

-VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
-The local equivalent to the “911” emergency line in Vietnam is 113.
-Local police will issue a report of a crime, but generally will only initiate investigations for serious crimes, and investigations can take several months to compete.
-We can:
+Victims of Crime: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
+Vietnam’s local equivalent of an emergency line is 113.
+Local police will issue a report of a crime, but generally will only initiate investigations for crimes they determine serious, which do not always equate with U.S. standards.
+Investigations can take several months to complete.
+Meanwhile, the U.S. Embassy and Consulate General can:

 - Replace a stolen passport.